gmccreight/from-kinesis-to-druid/README.md

 A Kinesis application stores all of its state information in Dynamo.
 The table name in Dynamo is `EventerStreamToDruid`

 If you want to be able to run the Kinesis consumer over and over again, you should comment out the `Kinesis::Consumer.checkpoint(last_seq) if last_seq` line in the `eventer_stream_processor.rb` file.

 To run the process:

-(Note, this is still WIP)
+(Note, this is still WIP.
+For example, we don't currently update the checkpoint, but we will need to very soon)

     cd /app/from-kinesis; AWS_ACCESS_KEY_ID="..."
 AWS_SECRET_ACCESS_KEY="..." bundle exec rake 'kinesis:run[eventer_stream]'

 If you want, you can store that information in a `/app/from-kinesis/local_run.sh` file that is ignored by git.

+It will spit out files... some of them will be called `to-import-into-druid-shardId-...txt`

+We will soon automate this process, but for now, assuming the `timestamp` field is within the time range required by the ingest (it has a narrow window), then it will be imported.
+So, you can run something like this:

+    cd /app/from-kinesis/; cat to-import-into-druid-shardId-000000000001-1491359322.txt | curl -XPOST -H'Content-Type: application/json' --data-binary @- http://localhost:8200/v1/post/eventer

+If you see something like `{"result":{"received":5,"sent":1}}` that indicates that only a portion of the records were uploaded because some did not meet the time constraints.
+In practice this means that some of our old Kinesis records do not get ingested.

 ## to-druid